Beginners Guide: Setting up Wireless Internet for Home Office

 How to Connect the Router and Modem

 Setting a wireless network can be intimidating.
 Router manufacturers have made it easier to connect devices to the Wi-Fi network.
-Follow these steps to configure the equipment and optimize the wireless network.
+Follow the steps by PCBA manufacturing to configure the equipment and optimize the wireless network.

 1: Placement and Setup